 To clear the check engine on a Toyota and read codes from ECU, you will need an OBD-II scanner.

 If you need to reset other warning lights such as airbag, traction control, ABS and retrieve fault codes other systems such as transmission, airbag, anti-lock brakes, traction control, you will need a multi-system OBD-II scanner such as iCarsoft II for Toyota, Foxwell All System Scanner or Launch Creader VII+.

 The following procedure will allow you to read fault codes and clear warning lights on any 1996 and newer Toyota vehicle, including Toyota Corolla, Sienna, Camry, Highlander, Rav4, 4Runner, etc.

 - Locate the OBD port under the dashboard on the driver's side.
 The OBD port is white and is located right above the brake pedal.

-- Connect your OBDII reader to the OBD port.
+- Connect the OBDII reader to the OBD port.

-- Turn your key in the ignition with two clicks.
+- Turn the key in the ignition with two clicks.
 On vehicles with Start/Stop, press the button twice without touching the brake pedal.

 - All dashboard lights should turn on; the engine should be off.

 - Allow the scanner to power on and select your Toyota model.

 - Select Auto Scan or Full System Scan to read fault codes from all the modules.
 Or select Control Units to pick the system you want to diagnose.
 Select Read Fault codes.
 A list of fault codes will be displayed on the scanner.

 - Codes that show up as PRESENT or CURRENT need to fix.